-Each Alert message described below includes the full alert text, a description of the cause and resolution of the alert, and the location(s) of the alert call (for customer support reference only).
+Each Alert message described below includes the full alert text and a description of the cause and resolution of the alert.

 IMPORT TIMEOUT

 No data was received

 in the time allowed.

 The HBLT displays this alert message when the import test text fails to arrive within 3 minutes if initiating the import.
 The long time allows the user to begin the export process from another HBLT.
 After closing the alert message, begin a new import attempt without distractions.